 Dividing Fractions by Fractions using Visual Models - 3 examples

-Fraction division is one of those topics I find myself needing to refresh on every so often.
-For me it's definitely one of those "don't use, lose" situations.
+How to divide fractions is one of those topics I find myself needing to refresh on every so often.
+For me dividing fractions is definitely one of those "don't use, lose" situations.
 So this post came from me refreshing my memory of fraction division.
 But why now?
 This tweet:

 Howie Hua on Twitter